OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/2_threats_through_use.md

 ---

 ## 2.4.
 Failure or malfunction of AI-specific elements through use

-Impact: The AI systems is unavailable, leading to issues with processes, organizations or individuals that depend on the AI system (e.g. business continuity issues, safety issues in process control, unavailability of services)

-This threat refers to application failure (i.e. denial of service) typically caused by excessive resource usage, induced by an attacker through use (i.e. providing input).
+Description: specific input to the model leads to availabity issues (system being very slow or unresponsive, also called _denial of service_), typically caused by excessive resource usage.
 The failure occurs from frequency, volume, or the content of the input.
 See [MITRE ATLAS - Denial of ML service](https://atlas.mitre.org/techniques/AML.T0029).

+Impact: The AI systems is unavailable, leading to issues with processes, organizations or individuals that depend on the AI system (e.g. business continuity issues, safety issues in process control, unavailability of services)

+For example: A _sponge attack_ or _energy latency attack_ provides input that is designed to increase the computation time of the model, potentially causing a denial of service.
+See [article on sponge examples](https://arxiv.org/pdf/2006.03463.pdf)

 **Controls:**

 - See General controls
-- See Controls for threats through use
+- See Controls for threats through use, including for example [RATELIMIT](/goto/ratelimit/)
 - The below control(s), each marked with a # and a short name in capitals